mvanthoor/rustic-book/src/evaluation/material.md

 }
 ```

+(In later versions of Rustic the 'material' member in the GameState struct
+and this function will not be there, because the material values have been
+merged with the PSQT's.)

 After starting, the engine will know the total material value for both
 white and black.
 As soon as a piece is removed from a square (by capture,
 or by moving it) or put down on a square the material value is updated: